 “Nothing has ever opened my eyes like meditation,” says Hugh Jackman

-Overcoming stress and anxiety
+Overcoming fear, stress and anxiety

 Becoming an (even) better actor

 At first, Jackman begun meditating just to boost his professional skills.

 “I kept thinking: this is going to make me a better actor.
 This is going to make me more present, more energetic.”

 But eight months into meditating he had a very clear thought one day: “Hang on!
 Meditation is the center of it all, where all activities can spring from the deepest well possible.
 If I act or parent or be a husband or throw a baseball or wash up, if I do it after meditating, it’s a whole different activity. “

 Since then Jackman has not made it a secret how much TM has impacted his life.